-If you want to actually learn how to trade options and beef up your trading arsenal…you’re going to need some tools.
+If you want to actually learn how to trade options and beef up your trading arsenal, you’re going to need some tools.
 Well, what better way is there than to learn different strategies?
 You see, you’re going to need different profit buckets as you develop into a successful trader.
 Now, Kyle Dennis, who’s teaching people how to trade biotech stocks, defines a profit bucket as different strategies.
 For example, in different market environments, some strategies will work, while some may not.
-That said, it helps to learn different strategies to potentially maximize your profits.
+It helps to learn different strategies to potentially maximize your profits.
 Now, let’s take a look at the butterfly strategy.

 - Buying 1 In The Money (ITM) option

 - Selling 2 At The Money (ATM) options

 - Buying 1 Out of The Money (OTM) option